clos1981/Elk_Project/README.md

 -The advantages of a Jump Box is that it helps minimize attacks by ensuring remote connections to the cloud come through one VM.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the Configuration and system files.
-- _TODO: What does Filebeat watch for?_
-- _TODO: What does Metricbeat record?_
+- Filebeat is used to monitor log files.
+- Metricbeat takes the metrics and statistics that it collects and ships them to the output that you specify, such as Elasticsearch or Logstash

 The configuration details of each machine may be found below.
-_Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.

 | Name     | Function | IP Address | Operating System |
 |----------|----------|------------|------------------|